Audreysin/rideshare_api/README.md

 # rideshare_api

-GraphQL API to authenticate users and create ride requests, run on a local server using Express.
+GraphQL API to authenticate users and create ride requests, run on an express-graphql server.